 - b.
 Each year beginning no later than three years from the initial date of permit coverage, public ports, colleges, and universities shall distribute educational information to tenants and residents on the impact of stormwater discharges on receiving waters, and steps that can be taken to reduce pollutants in stormwater runoff.
 Distribution may be by hard copy or electronic means.
-Appropriate topics may include: - i.
-How stormwater runoff affects local water bodies. - ii.
+Appropriate topics may include: - How stormwater runoff affects local water bodies. - ii.
 Proper use and application of pesticides and fertilizers. - iii.
 Benefits of using well-adapted vegetation. - iv.
-Alternative equipment washing practices, including cars and trucks, that minimize pollutants in stormwater. - v.
-Benefits of proper vehicle maintenance and alternative transportation choices; proper handling and disposal of vehicle wastes, including the location of hazardous waste collection facilities in the area.
+Alternative equipment washing practices, including cars and trucks that minimize pollutants in stormwater. - v.
+Benefits of proper vehicle maintenance and alternative transportation choices; proper handling and disposal of vehicle wastes, including the location of hazardous waste collection facilities in the area. - vi.
+Hazards associated with illicit connections and illicit discharges. - vii.
+Benefits of litter control of pet waste.